The following are scholarship opportunities for DMACC WET students.

 DMACC Foundation Scholarships

-Awards vary from $250 - $1,500 per year for part-time and full-time students in good standing.
+Awards vary from $250 - $1,500 per semester for part-time and full-time students in good standing.
 These awards are made possible by generous donations from DMACC Board members, DMACC faculty and staff, area businesses, service organizations and many other friends of DMACC.
 Click here for more information about eligibility, application process, awards and disbursement.

 PeopleService, Inc. Alan Meyer Memorial Scholarship